elgertam/syndicate-rs/syndicate/doc/actor.md

 Central features:

+ - struct [`Activation`], the API for programming a Syndicated Actor object
  - trait [`Entity`], the core protocol that must be implemented by every object
- - struct [`Activation`], the API for programming a Syndicated Actor object
+ - struct [`Facet`], a node in the tree of nested conversations that an Actor is participating in
  - type [`AnyValue`], the type of messages and assertions that can be exchanged among distributed objects, including via [dataspace][crate::dataspace]